haikusw/jaqalpaq/doc/index.rst

   objects and their counterparts in other popular quantum software development frameworks.

-Additionally, the top-level :mod:`jaqalpaq` package provides a few useful imports that don't fit within the scope of any of the above subpackages: the :exc:`jaqalpaq.JaqalError` class and a collection of :data:`RESERVED_WORDS`.
+Additionally, the top-level :mod:`jaqalpaq` package provides a few useful imports that don't fit within the scope of any of the above subpackages: the :exc:`jaqalpaq.error.JaqalError` class and a collection of :data:`RESERVED_WORDS`.